 7. Try a new outfit or hairstyle.
 Many of us shy away from styles of clothing or hair that we’d love to wear, but simply don’t feel confident enough to follow through with.
 It can sometimes be uncomfortable to make bolder fashion choices, knowing that it could draw more attention to you, or fearing that you’ll be judged.
 If this sounds familiar, then try to start making some style choices based on what makes you feel good, rather than what helps you to feel accepted by others.
 The more you do this, the more connected you will feel to who you truly are; and the less you will care what others think – which can be incredibly liberating.

-8. When lockdown restrictions ease, go to dinner or to the cinema by yourself.
+8. Go to dinner or to the cinema by yourself.
 This is something that everyone should do at least once!
 Society teaches us that going to these places is something that we should do with friends or family – but there’s something very empowering about breaking that mould and going it alone.
 This is also a great way to work on embracing your own company, and being happy in your own skin.

 10. Read something different.
 If you usually stick to a single book genre, then you could challenge yourself to step outside of your comfort zone by reading something completely different.
 Perhaps if you usually read romance novels, you could try crime and mystery instead, or maybe if you usually read a hard copy book, you could give an audiobook a try.
 Reading something totally different (or exploring different ways of reading) can offer you new perspectives on the world.